KennyMcGeoch/LeetCodeExercises/README.md

 1408.
 String Matching in an Array
 1415.
 The k-th Lexicographical String of All Happy Strings of Length n (Medium) 1422.
-Maximum Score After Splitting a String (Easy) 1436.
+Maximum Score After Splitting a String (Easy) 1432.
+Max Difference You Can Get From Changing an Integer (Medium) 1436.
 Destination City (Easy)
 1441.
 Build an Array With Stack Operations (Medium) 1446.
 Consecutive Characters (Easy)